-Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, Federal and other granting agencies, the Chairman and Members of the Board of Commissioners, and applicable management, and is not intended to be and should not be used by anyone other than these specified parties.
+Our management letter is intended solely for the information and use of Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, Federal and other granting agencies, the Board of Supervisors, and applicable management, and is not intended to be and should not be used by anyone other than these specified parties.

-SiBartolomeo, USBe, Hartly : Barned
+DiBertolomeo, WiBe, Hartly : Barres

 DiBartolomeo, McBee, Hartley & Barnes, P.A.
-Fort Pierce, Florida June 11, 2020
+Fort Pierce, Florida

+June 27, 2022